M6GSN/ASL_Cloud/README.md

-new we set up the node first off run `asl-menu`
+Now we set up the node first off run `asl-menu`